Last updated on March 28th, 2026

 Coyoacán is a laid-back artist borough with a quintessential Mexican town feel—the streets are cobblestone, the houses are bright and colorful, and there is a little town square with a chapel next to it.

-Besides being full of charm, Coyoacán is also full of history and great cultural and intellectual value due to its proximity to the National University (UNAM), which caused a lot of recognized artists, writers, and intellectuals throughout the years to settle down in this area.
+Besides being full of charm, Coyoacán is also full of history and great cultural and intellectual value due to its proximity to the National University (UNAM), which has attracted a lot of recognized artists, writers, and intellectuals throughout the years to settle down in this area.

 That is why, besides being a lovely area to visit and stroll through, Coyoacán is also home to a variety of museums, one of the most famous ones being Frida Kahlo’s blue home.